EamonLinskey/Swap-Stone/README.md

 A web app that allows hearthstone users to load their collections in via HsReplay's Api, in order to match users who have complimentary card collections.
-This allows users to try new decks and make new friends in game
+This allows users to try new decks and make new friends in game.